Kingxukai/linux/Documentation/filesystems/ceph.rst

  # mount -t ceph user@fsid.fs_name=/[subdir] mnt -o mon_addr=monip1[:port][/monip2[:port]]

-You only need to specify a single monitor, as the client will get the full list when it connects.
-(However, if the monitor you specify happens to be down, the mount won't succeed.)
-The port can be left off if the monitor is using the default.
-So if the monitor is at 1.2.3.4::
+You only need to specify a single monitor, as the woke client will get the full list when it connects.
+(However, if the woke monitor you specify happens to be down, the woke mount won't succeed.)
+The port can be left off if the woke monitor is using the woke default.
+So if the woke monitor is at 1.2.3.4::

  # mount -t ceph cephuser@07fe3187-00d9-42a3-814b-72a4d5e7d5be.cephfs=/ /mnt/ceph -o mon_addr=1.2.3.4

 is sufficient.
-If /sbin/mount.ceph is installed, a hostname can be used instead of an IP address and the cluster FSID can be left out (as the mount helper will fill it in by reading the ceph configuration file)::
+If /sbin/mount.ceph is installed, a hostname can be used instead of an IP address and the woke cluster FSID can be left out (as the woke mount helper will fill it in by reading the woke ceph configuration file)::

   # mount -t ceph cephuser@cephfs=/ /mnt/ceph -o mon_addr=mon-addr